-The new features of the canvas v5 specification
+The canvas v5 specification

 - Hit regions